Revlon Avoided Bankruptcy (NYSE:REV)

 Source: Morningstar

-There has been interesting news media reports trying to guess who were the lucky owners of the notes to the end.
+There have been interesting news media reports trying to guess who were the lucky owners of the notes to the end.
 Revlon was claiming they were unable to determine the holders-asserting that they are most likely small retail holders.
 The issue could actually be partially explained by the type of account the notes were held in at brokerage firms.
 Some investors, including myself, often hold securities in OBO (objecting beneficial owners) accounts whose names/addresses are not disclosed to companies.
 Most investors, by default, hold their securities at brokers in NOBO (non-objecting beneficial owners) accounts that disclose names/addresses to companies.

 Revlon As An Investment